Michal-Av/Task-Managment/README.md

   - Create, update, and delete tasks with detailed attributes such as title, description, priority, deadline, and status.
 - **Project Management:**
   - Organize tasks under projects for better categorization.
-  - Create, and delete projects dynamically.
+  - Create, update, and delete projects dynamically.
 - **Task Filtering and Sorting:**
   - Filter tasks by status, priority, owner, or project.
   - Sort tasks by various attributes like deadline, title, or priority.